 Today's photos speak for themselves: pistachio and mortadella lasagne, very lively and delicious.
 If you love focaccia with mortadella Bologna PgI, Green pistachio by Bronte Dop and burrata of Andria PgI that has been in fashion for a few years, don't miss these lasagna.
 On the other hand, that the lasagna and baked pasta recipes generally among the most loved by Italians is incontrovertible.
 Indeed, in view of the Christmas holidays (we cross our fingers) I refer you to my article with 15 IDEAS OF LASAGNE AND BAKED PASTA FOR THE HOLIDAYS, where you will surely find some delicious recipe that inspires you.
 And I'm passionate about it myself., as you can see from the many OF RECIPES LASAGNE that I have experienced in recent years.

-The secret of these lasagna is to enrich the béchaeme with a pistachio pesto and extra virgin olive oil.
+The secret of these lasagna is enrich the béchamel sauce with a pistachio pesto and extra virgin olive oil.
 The béchase takes a slightly green color and an intense taste of pistachio, becoming even more creamy and flavorful.
 Inside, the proven combination with mortadella, which is extremely delicate, unsouryd like speck or bacon.
-Lots of pistachio grains, dice of dop taleggio, also delicate and dissolving, a fragrant black pepper and Parmigiano Reggiano complete this truly amazing lasagna.
+So much chopped pistachios, dice of dop taleggio, also delicate and dissolving, a fragrant black pepper and Parmigiano Reggiano complete this truly amazing lasagna.

 Pistachio paste, some advice

-On the market there are salty pistachio pestos, ready-made, with varying amounts of pistachio from 40% to 70% You can add those to the béchaeme.
+On the market there are pistachio salty pests, ready-made, with varying amounts of pistachio from 40% to 70% You can add those to the béchaeme.
 Or buy a neutral pistachio paste (it is usually used in pastry and I recommend it to you, and you can also use it in savory recipes).
-But I suggest you make a very small effort and prepare pistachio pesto in the house.
+But I suggest you make a very small effort and prepare pistachio pesto at home.
 To avoid preservatives and use exclusively pistachio and extra virgin olive oil.
 You just have to blend (or beating at the mortar) the two ingredients, getting a coarse pesto, to which you can add a little’ pistachio grains for a more fun texture.

 The preparation of pistachio lasagna is very simple.
 The only thing you have to prepare is the béchase.
 Melt the butter over a gentle heat, add the flour and stir until you get a homogeneous mixture (Red).
 Heat the milk and cook the roux over very low heat always stirring.
 Pour the milk flush and in small quantities over the butter and flour roux, stirring quickly with the hand whisk until you get a lumpless batter Continue always pouring the milk flush on the mixture, until you fully incorporate it.
 Adjust salt and cook over low heat, stirring constantly, until the béchase has thickened by veiling the spoon.